When your relationship hurts, you hurt.

 2005, MS in Marriage & Family Therapy from Northwestern University’s The Family Institute

-2002, BA in Liberal Arts from The University of Texas at Austin
+2002, BA in Liberal Arts with Highest Honors from The University of Texas at Austin

 At The Family Institute, I received extensive education in treating individuals, couples, and families from pioneers and innovators in the field of family therapy.
 Unlike other programs, the Family Institute requires students to begin seeing clients during their first year of training.
 As a result of such a rigorous experience, upon graduation, I felt confident and ready to provide therapy to many different types of clients.